Greeley Water Transmission and Pipeline

 The water transmission system delivers water from Bellvue and Boyd Water Treatment Plants to Greeley’s city limits.
 Greeley has long transmission lines, which makes operation and maintenance challenges.
 Although long transmission lines make operation and maintenance difficult, treating water closer to the source results in better water quality.
 Greeley has 166 miles of transmission pipeline.
 Four pipes deliver 19.5 million gallons per day 36 miles by gravity from the Bellvue Water Treatment Plant to Greeley.
 Water in the Boyd Transmission Line is pumped 20 miles to Greeley.
 Forty million gallons per day can go through this line.

-Staff is currently working on the last segment of the project.
-This includes easement acquisition and final design.
-Construction is planned in 2020-2021.
+Water Staff is currently working on the last segment of the project.
+It is scheduled to be complete by 2027.